simplyRoba/ImpExSupport/README.md

 # ImpExSupport

-Languages support for the SAP [y] Hybris import export language ImpEx. (unofficial)
+Languages support for the SAP [y] Hybris import export language ImpEx.

+**_This softawre is not released by or is connected in any way with SAP_**

 ## Features

-Very rudimental syntax higlighting.
+- very rudimental syntax higlighting.

 ## Requirements